kupl/SeamFuzz-Artifact/INSTALL.md

 [SeamFuzz VM](https://doi.org/10.5281/zenodo.7578055)

+* Loading our VM image on VirtualBox with older version may raise an error.

 ## Building SeamFuzz without FuzzBench
 The source code for SeamFuzz is on ./fuzzbench/fuzzers/seamfuzz/afl.
 As SeamFuzz is built on AFL++, the installation process for SeamFuzz is the same as AFL++.